google/applied-machine-learning-intensive/v2/02_data/01_introduction_to_pandas/slides.md

 * Used in a wide variety of academic and commercial domains, including finance, neuroscience, economics, statistics, advertising, and more

 <!--
-Python is a popular language for working on files and data munging, but to do more data analysis and modeling you may feel tempted to switch to a more domain specific language like R.
+Python is a popular language for working on files and data munging.
+But to do more data analysis and modeling, you may feel tempted to switch to a more domain-specific language like R.

-Pandas provides data structures and tools that are similar to R and help with data analysis.
+Pandas provides data structures and tools similar to R that also help with data analysis.
 Hence by combining Python and Pandas, you will be able to carry out the entire data analysis workflow using Python.
 -->

 ---